-These indicators must also be informed by Circular 3 of 2023 which was issued by the DPME.
-Changes in the policy, mandate or strategy of departments and entities that will result in substantive amendments to performance indicators or targets in their 2024 APPs should already be included in the draft ENE chapters.
-When selecting ENE indicators from the APPs, institutions must focus on programmes which have significant budget allocations, those that represent the core mandate of an institution, and indicators from the Medium-Term Strategic Framework (MTSF).
+These indicators must also be informed by Circular 2 of 2024 which was issued by the DPME, which takes the priorities of the 7th administration of government into consideration.
+When selecting ENE indicators from the APPs, institutions must focus on programmes which have significant budget allocations, those that represent the core mandate of an institution, and indicators from the Medium-Term Development Plan (MTDP).
 Programme 1: Administration indicators should not be selected for the ENE.
 Not more than ten indicators should be selected for the ENE.

 Quantitative and qualitative indicators and targets must reflect trends and achievements over a period.
-As a rule, quantitative indicators must have targets that are absolute values/numbers.
+As a rule, quantitative indicators must have targets and actual achievements that are absolute values/numbers.
 Where percentages are used for performance targets, they must be accompanied by the absolute values that form the basis of the calculation.
 Standalone percentages will be permitted only for future targets, in cases where the absolute value cannot be predetermined.
 If there are any significant fluctuations in projections for the MTEF period that will have considerable bearing on expenditure, they should be elaborated on in the expenditure analysis.

-Table X.1 Performance indicators by programme and related priority
+Table X.1 Performance indicators by programme and related MTDP priority